 You can also get your initial license through a Graduate Certificate program in English as a Second Language (ESL).
 This program shares four of its ESL courses with those that meet the standard of the K-12 Reading Teacher certificate.
 Thus, you will be particularly well equipped to meet the literacy needs of your ESL students.

 If you already have a Minnesota teacher’s license, you have a number of options.
 You can go back to school and get an ESL endorsement at either the undergraduate or graduate level.
+Undergraduate certificates, graduate certificates, and master’s in ESL all contain the coursework necessary to add an ESL endorsement to your teaching certificate.

 You may have to take additional educational coursework in order to get the required K-12 licensing.
 For instance, if you are an elementary teacher, you will have to take coursework in secondary education.
 If you are licensed for 5-12 or 7-12, you must take a course in reading and writing at the elementary level.